cliffano/couchtato/README.md

 Couchtato gives you the flexibility to do anything you want to each document in the database.
 Anything?
 Anything!

-You only need to specify the functions in the config file.
+You only need to specify the task functions in the config file.
 Each function in exports.conf.tasks will be applied to each document one by one.

     exports.conf = {
         "tasks": {